Josebaseba/pokemap-node/README.md

 ![Pokemap example](/assets/img/pokegif.gif?raw=true)

 You can see the the bot position (the moving egg), to check were is it in each moment.
 You have an admin area, to accepts the requests of the people that want want to use it in your area.
-If you know how to upload all this project to a server you can make a lot of kids (and not only kids) really happy.
+If you upload this project to a server you can make a lot of kids (and not only kids) really happy.

-The main core is created using [Sailsjs](http://sailsjs.org/), and the front with [Backbone](http://backbonejs.org/)

 ## How can I use it?

 Requirements: node 6, mongo server, redis server, [MapBox account (free)](https://mapbox.com), [SendGrid account (free)](https://sendgrid.com), and two accounts in pokemonGo, both accounts have to be initialized in pokemonGo (I recommend one via google, and another one via pokeClub, this is a huge improvement of the user experience, because if one of the login type fails automatically the app will try the other login way.
 That's more uptime to the final user.)

+The backend is created using [Sails](http://sailsjs.org/), and the frontend with [Backbone](http://backbonejs.org/)

 ```
 git clone https://github.com/Josebaseba/pokemap-node